EldonGabriel/eldongabriel.github.io/_posts/2026-04-16-report-bios-uefi-system-boot-architecture.md

 ## 2.1 Key Takeaways

-- Firmware starts the computer before the operating system loads.
+- The firmware starts the computer before the operating system loads.
-- Power On Self Test checks if hardware is working correctly.
+- Power-On Self Test checks if the hardware is functioning correctly.
 - Boot order controls which device the system starts from.
-- Secure Boot helps prevent unsafe software from running at startup.
+Secure Boot helps prevent unsafe software from running at startup.
-- Complementary Metal Oxide Semiconductor memory stores system settings like boot configuration and time.
+- Complementary Metal Oxide Semiconductor memory stores system settings, such as boot configuration and time.

 ## 2.2 Security Implications & Recommendations

 **Risk: Boot-Level Malware**
-Malware can attempt to load before the operating system starts.
+Malware can attempt to load before the operating system is started.

 **Mitigation:** Enable Secure Boot to block untrusted startup code.

 **Risk: Unauthorized Boot Changes**
-Attackers or users with physical access can change boot settings.
+Attackers or users with physical access can change the boot settings.

 **Mitigation:** Set a firmware administrator password and restrict physical access.

 **Risk: Incorrect Boot Configuration**
-Wrong boot order can cause system failure or boot into unsafe devices.
+An incorrect boot order can cause system failure or boot into unsafe devices.

 **Mitigation:** Regularly verify boot settings, especially after updates or hardware changes.

 **Best Practices**

 - Always enable Secure Boot on supported systems.
-- Disable unused boot devices such as external drives when not needed.
+- Disable unused boot devices, such as external drives, when not needed.
-- Protect firmware settings with a password.
+- Protect firmware settings using a password.
-- Keep firmware updated from trusted vendor sources.
+- Keep the firmware updated from trusted vendor sources.
-- Document boot configuration for troubleshooting consistency.
+- Documented boot configuration for troubleshooting consistency.

 **Framework Alignment**

-- Supports **NIST Cybersecurity Framework (Protect function)** by securing system startup.
+- Supports the **NIST Cybersecurity Framework (Protect function)** by securing the system startup.
 - Aligns with **system hardening best practices** for endpoint protection.
-- Reduces risk of pre-operating system compromise.
+- Reduces the risk of preoperative system compromise.